snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md

 There are 3 manifest tables included in this package:

-- `snowplow_web_incremental_manifest`: Records the current state of the package.
+- `snowplow_web_incremental_manifest`: Records the current state of the package
-- `snowplow_web_base_sessions_lifecycle_manifest`: Records the start & end timestamp of all sessions.
+- `snowplow_web_base_sessions_lifecycle_manifest`: Records the start & end timestamp of all sessions
-- `snowplow_web_base_quarantined_sessions`: Records sessions that have exceeded the maximum allowed session length, defined by `snowplow__max_session_days` (default 3 days).
+- `snowplow_web_base_quarantined_sessions`: Records sessions that have exceeded the maximum allowed session length, defined by `snowplow__max_session_days` (default 3 days)

 </TabItem>
 <TabItem value="mobile" label="Snowplow Mobile">

 There are 2 manifest tables included in this package:

-- `snowplow_mobile_incremental_manifest`: Records the current state of the package.
+- `snowplow_mobile_incremental_manifest`: Records the current state of the package
-- `snowplow_mobile_base_sessions_lifecycle_manifest`: Records the start & end timestamp of all sessions.
+- `snowplow_mobile_base_sessions_lifecycle_manifest`: Records the start & end timestamp of all sessions

 </TabItem>
 <TabItem value="normalize" label="Snowplow Normalize">

 There is 1 manifest table included in this package:

-- `snowplow_normalize_incremental_manifest`: Records the current state of the package.
+- `snowplow_normalize_incremental_manifest`: Records the current state of the package

 </TabItem>
 <TabItem value="ecommerce" label="Snowplow E-commerce">

 There are 3 manifest tables included in this package:

-- `snowplow_ecommerce_incremental_manifest`: Records the current state of the package.
+- `snowplow_ecommerce_incremental_manifest`: Records the current state of the package
-- `snowplow_ecommerce_base_sessions_lifecycle_manifest`: Records the start & end timestamp of all sessions.
+- `snowplow_ecommerce_base_sessions_lifecycle_manifest`: Records the start & end timestamp of all sessions
-- `snowplow_ecommerce_base_quarantined_sessions`: Records sessions that have exceeded the maximum allowed session length, defined by `snowplow__max_session_days` (default 3 days).
+- `snowplow_ecommerce_base_quarantined_sessions`: Records sessions that have exceeded the maximum allowed session length, defined by `snowplow__max_session_days` (default 3 days)

 </TabItem>
 </Tabs>

-Please refer to the [Incremental Logic](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md) section more details on the purpose of each of these tables.
+_Please refer to the [Incremental Logic](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/index.md) section more details on the purpose of each of these tables._

-These manifest models are critical to the package **and as such are protected from full refreshes, i.e. being dropped, by default when running in production, while in development refreshes are allowed.**
+These manifest models are critical to the package **and as such are protected from full refreshes, i.e. being dropped, by default when running in production**.
+While in development refreshes are allowed.

 The `allow_refresh()` macro defines this behavior.
 As [dbt recommends](https://docs.getdbt.com/faqs/target-names), target names are used here to differentiate between your prod and dev environment.
 By default, this macro assumes your dev target is named `dev`.
 This can be changed by setting the `snowplow__dev_target_name` var in your `dbt_project.yml` file.

 To full refresh any of the manifest models in production, set the `snowplow__allow_refresh` to `true` at run time (see below).

 Alternatively, you can amend the behavior of this macro entirely by overwriting it.
-See the [Overwriting Macros](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/index.md#overriding-macros) section for more details.
+See the [Overwriting Macros](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-advanced-operation/index.md#overriding-macros) section for more details.

 ## Complete refresh of Snowplow package